Stockwell Day: Post-political career

-Since October 2021, Day has served as the interim president of the King's College, a small Christian liberal arts college in New York City, located in the financial district.
-King's College accepted a $2 million loan from billionaire owner of Primacorp Ventures, Peter Chung, in April 2021.
-Day has previously worked as a consultant for Chung, and was appointed to the College's executive as part of the deal - a move students and staff raised alarms about at the time.
-Additionally, Peter Chung's career is rife with investments into institutions that soon afterwards failed - notably, Wilshire Computer College in California, a case in which he refused to pay students of the institution a court-ordered $12 million in compensation.
+From 2021 to 2023, Day served as the interim president of the King's College, which was a small Christian liberal arts college in New York City, located in the financial district.
+The King's College had accepted a $2 million loan from Peter Chung, the billionaire owner of Primacorp Ventures, in April 2021.
+Day had previously worked as a consultant for Chung and was appointed as the college's executive as part of the deal, a move students and staff raised alarms about at the time.
+Additionally, Peter Chung's career is rife with investments into institutions that soon afterwards failed, notably, Wilshire Computer College in California, a case in which he refused to pay students of the institution a court-ordered $12 million in compensation.
 Other failed investments of Chung's include Quest University in British Columbia (which ceased operations in April 2023) and CDI College across Canada, which has been criticized for falsely advertising its accreditation status and job placement rates.
+In July 2025, after Day had left as president, the trustees of The King's College announced that it would close permanently.

+On August 3rd 2026, Day released a video on his X account saying the events taking place in Ceuta was an "Invasion".
+In the video, Day warned Canada about a potential invasion of Muslims into the country if the government did not make it clear that Canada is not open to everyone.